Project-MONAI/tutorials/generative/maisi/README.md

 ### 1. Installation
 Please refer to the [Installation of MONAI Generative Model](../README.md).

-Note: MAISI depends on [xFormers](https://github.com/facebookresearch/xformers) library, which unfortunately does not yet support ARM64.
+Note: MAISI depends on [xFormers](https://github.com/facebookresearch/xformers) library.
-We will update after xFormers supports ARM64.
+ARM64 users can build xFormers from the [source](https://github.com/facebookresearch/xformers?tab=readme-ov-file#installing-xformers) if the available wheel does not meet their requirements.

 ### 2. Model inference and example outputs
 Please refer to [maisi_inference_tutorial.ipynb](maisi_inference_tutorial.ipynb) for the tutorial for MAISI model inference.